Our Team

 Patricia Gray, PsyD, J.D.

-Dr. Gray is an expert and thought leader in the area of mental health and criminal justice involvement.
-Dr. Gray is an attorney, forensic consultant, professional mediator, and retired Criminal Trial Court Judge.
-She holds a doctorate in psychology.
-Early in her career she worked as a psychiatric technician in California State Hospitals.
-Combining legal, forensic, and psychiatric expertise, Dr. Gray provided consultation to federal and state courts, government agencies and legal advocates.
-Dr. Gray also assisted federal courts in negotiating and monitoring post settlement consent decree compliance in the areas of correctional and institutional mental health.
 As a state trial court judge, Dr. Gray convened a team of mental health professionals, law enforcement, lawyers, and probation staff to open the first mental health court in Northern California in 1998 in order to address the high recidivism rates of incarcerated individuals diagnosed with mental illness.
 Dr. Gray has devoted much of her career to advocating for those living with mental health challenges who are caught in the criminal justice system.

-Program Director
+Program Coordinator

 Therapist & Case Manager